-- 5. Summary Thoughts myth, magic and ritual entail more than mere superstition; they are the means by which many cultures identified themselves and secured their place in the world in the context of the natural and supernatural. - a.
+- 4. Summary Thoughts myth, magic and ritual entail more than mere superstition; they are the means by which many cultures identified themselves and secured their place in the world in the context of the natural and supernatural. - a.
 Mythos is typically predicated on a time outside of history... the rationale for this is to reinforce the notion that it has always been this way.
 Myths typically make no effort to be historical.
 Such are many creation myths where one primordial god kills another primordial god, then cuts it up and creates the earth and cosmos with the carcass.
-Myth is not trying to solve a problem within the context of history; it's trying to fashion an identity. - b.
+Myth is not trying to solve a problem within the context of history; it's trying to fashion an identity in the context of a particular culture. - b.
 Magic gives practitioners within their culture an opportunity to positively or negatively influence the society and its local environment.
 It also served as a stabilizing component for the culture in an otherwise unpredictable and often hostile world. - c.
 Ritual for both practitioners and adherents offered a direct means to engage the supernatural as a society.
 It establishes guidance and continuity of thought and identity as a community. - d.
 A modern portrayal of a Pantheistic blend of myth, magic and ritual may be observed in the Star Wars saga.
 The Force is an example of a Pantheistic god; each installment begins with the mythic statement "A long time ago; in a galaxy far, far away."
 History is not the point of the story.
 The magic empowers the Jedi practitioners to engage and direct the force which contains both good and evil.
 Cultic rituals and training occur for the young apprentices within the Jedi temple. - e.
-We will now look at the development of Judea-Christian monotheism and its difference from Paganism, Polytheism and Pantheism.
+We will now look at the development of Judea-Christian monotheism and its difference from Paganism, Polytheism and Pantheism. - D. JUDAEO-CHRISTIAN MONOTHEISM THE LOGOS IN REDEMPTIVE HISTORY: - The Bible is not Myth it presents a very different view of the nature of God and Humanity than Paganist, Polytheist or Pantheist myth and legend stories.
+The Bible is very consciously a revelation within a known historical context.
+The Creation Epic of Genesis chapters 1 and 2 are very different that myth.
+Note the following study note on Creation from Psalm 8 in Zondervan's Archaeological Study Bible: